morz/django-mailbox/readme.rst

 TODO:
 =============
-# sync only not getted mails from acoount
+* download only not getted mails from account

 Easily ingest messages from POP3, IMAP, or local mailboxes into your Django application.